Last Updated on August 19, 2023

-The Carolina Renaissance Festival in Huntersville (near Charlotte) is an award-winning festival that transports visitors back to the medieval ages.
+The Carolina Renaissance Festival in Huntersville (a.k.a.
+The Charlotte Renaissance Festival or Renfest NC) is an award-winning festival that transports visitors back to the medieval ages.
 It’s a uniquely mystic event that celebrates the Renaissance Era with spectacular shows, feast-worthy food, and entertainment.

 The bucket list-worthy festival celebrates history with arts and crafts markets, demonstrations of knights on horseback jousting, costumed characters, and food.
 Explore the magical castles and cottages, old-timey pubs, and rides.

 In this article, we will give you all of our tips for the North Carolina Renaissance Festival so you too can have a magical experience!
 Here’s how we’ve organized the guide:

 - When is the Festival? (+ Ticket Info)

 - Important Tips for the Carolina Renaissance Festival